candy-lang/candy/compiler/vm/src/heap/object_representation.md

 ### Tag

 `a` stores the symbol ID that can be resolved via the symbol table.
-The symbol table is currently generated when creating the LIR and no longer changed after that.

 | Word                       |
 | :------------------------- |